McDonaldland: History

-The namesake for McDonaldLand is the McDonald's restaurants founded by Richard and Maurice McDonald, popularized by Ray Kroc.
+The namesake for McDonaldLand is the McDonald's restaurants founded by Richard and Maurice McDonald and popularized by Ray Kroc.
 Ronald McDonald was originally portrayed by Willard Scott, a former Bozo the Clown actor.
 In 1963, he and Washington, D.C. franchisee Oscar Goldstein created the initial aspects of the character.
-The initial idea to expand the McDonaldland universe was outsourced to Needham, Harper & Steers in 1970–71 at the request of McDonald's for its restaurants.
+The idea to expand the McDonaldland universe was outsourced to Needham, Harper & Steers in 1970–71 at the request of McDonald's for its restaurants.
 The first commercial aired in January 1971.
-The early commercials were built on an upbeat, bubblegum-style tune and feature a narrator; many have plots that involve various villains, like the Hamburglar, Evil Grimace, and Captain Crook trying to steal a corresponding food item but are constantly foiled by Ronald.
+The early commercials were built on an upbeat, bubblegum-style tune and feature a narrator; many have plots that involve various villains, like the Hamburglar, Evil Grimace, and Captain Crook trying to steal a corresponding food item but being foiled by Ronald.

-In 1973, Sid and Marty Krofft sued McDonald's, claiming that the entire McDonaldland premise plagiarized their television show H.R.
-Pufnstuf.
+In 1973, Sid and Marty Krofft sued McDonald's, claiming that the entire McDonaldland premise plagiarized their television show H. R. Pufnstuf.
 In Sid & Marty Krofft Television Productions Inc. v.
-McDonald's Corp., the Kroffts also claimed that the character Mayor McCheese was an infringement on their copyrighted character H.R.
-Pufnstuf (a mayor himself); Pufnstuf's voice actor, Lennie Weinrib, was even involved with the McDonaldland ads, as the voice of Grimace.
+McDonald's Corp., the Kroffts also claimed that the character Mayor McCheese was an infringement on their copyrighted character H. R. Pufnstuf (also a mayor); Pufnstuf's voice actor, Lennie Weinrib, was even involved with the McDonaldland ads, as the voice of Grimace.
 At trial, a jury found in favor of the Kroffts, and McDonald's was ordered to pay $50,000.
 The case was appealed by both parties to the United States Court of Appeals for the Ninth Circuit.
-The appeals court in a 1977 decision, reassessed damages in favor of the Kroffts to more than $1,000,000.
-As a result, McDonald's was ordered to stop producing some of the characters, or they must be modified to become legally distinct, and to stop airing commercials featuring those characters until then.
+In 1977, the appeals court reassessed damages in favor of the Kroffts to more than $1,000,000.
+McDonald's was ordered to stop producing some of the characters or modify them to be legally distinct, and to stop airing commercials featuring those characters until then.

 In 1976, Remco created a line of 6 in action figures to celebrate the characters.